Yuki Fukushima

 Yuki Fukushima (福島由紀, Fukushima Yūki) is a Japanese badminton player affiliated with Gifu Bluvic.
-She and her partner Sayaka Hirota won the 2017 Most Improved Player of the Year award.
-The duo were ranked as world No. 1 at the BWF World Ranking in 21 June 2018.
+She reached the World No. 1 ranking in women's doubles with her former partner Sayaka Hirota, and is a two-time Asian Champion.
+She has secured three silver medals at the BWF World Championships and two bronze medals at the Asian Games.
+Fukushima received the 2017 Most Improved Player of the Year award from the Badminton World Federation.